maxrothman/config/manual.md

 * Run `defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool false (enable key repeat)` to enable key repeat (otherwise, long-press opens the the key's unicode options which I don't have much use for)
+* Go to System Preferences > Accessibility > Zoom, check "Use scroll gesture with modifier keys to zoom"
+* Go to System Preferences > Mission Control, uncheck "Automatically rearrange spaces based on most recent use"

 ## Dash
 Install the following docsets: Python3, Bash, Man pages, Docker, HTML, CSS, Javascript, Terraform, SVG

+## Alfred
+* Install the Dash workflow.
+It's ignored by my settings because it's self-modifying so it'd be different on every machine.

 ## iTerm
 * Go to Preferences > General > Preferences and set "Load preferences from a custom folder or URL"